 Handpump Operation & Maintenance (O&M)

-A new handpump will not work for ever, with time some part may come loose or wear out and need to be replaced.
-Therefore, technical know-how need to be availble for regular maintenance and repairs when the pump breaks down.
+Everybody can understand, that a new handpump will not work for ever, with time some part may come loose or wear out and need to be replaced.
+Therefore, technical know-how and support will be needed sooner or later for maintenance or for repairs when the pump breaks down.

-To this aim, some 20 years ago, development organizations developed the VLOM approach.
+However, some some 20 years ago, development organizations developed the VLOM approach.
 VLOM stands for: Village Level Operated & Maintained.
-The basic starting point of the VLOM approach is that the users should be responsible for the maintenance of the pump.
+The basic idea of the VLOM approach is that the users should be responsible for the maintenance of the pump.
 This sounds logic, but in practise it became clear that this was easier said than done.
 Repairs usually become more complicated and expensive after some years and spare parts are often hard to find.
 It it therefor no surprise that the VLOM approach did not work and that most VLOM handpumps are abandoned after a while.

-In the VLOM approach, it was also assumed that the key issue was to make the community feel that it was "their' own handpump.
-It was argued that as long as the community has a "sense of ownership", they will feel more responsible and therefore will automatically be more motivated to maintain "their" handpump.
+In the VLOM approach, it was also assumed that if the community has a "sense of ownership", they will feel more responsible and therefore will automatically be more motivated to maintain "their" handpump.
 However, in practise also this assumption did not lead to sustainable handpump O&M practice.

 (1) Is is obvious that the fragile VLOM pumps have a very low TbR and are therefore not very sustainable.
-The VLOM handpumps (often mass produced in India) is due to the fact that they are not designed for heavy duty day-in day-out pumping in African rural communities.
-The advantage of these India pumps is that they are cheap, the disadvantage is that they break down all the time (sometimes already within a few weeks).
-They need many spares that are typically made for these pumps, so not available on the local market.
-No wonder that the initial spare parts are soon finished and that communties are irritated by the the never ending repairs.
-This is not what they expected and they cannot afford these frequent repairs as well, it drains the small family cash budget.
+The VLOM handpumps (often mass produced in India) are not designed for heavy duty day-in day-out pumping in African rural communities.
+The advantage of these India pumps is that they are cheap, the disadvantage is that they break down all the time (sometimes already within a few weeks) and need many spares that are typically made for these pumps, so not available on the local market.
+No wonder that communties are irritated by the the never ending repairs of "their" handpump.
+On top of that, they cannot afford these frequent repairs as well, it drains the small family cash budget.

-Technology matters and indeed plays an important role.
-To avoid the irritations of the never ending breakdowns, the BluePump has been designed to be the most reliable handpump on the market.
+Technology & quality matters.
+Therefore first of all, to avoid the irritations of the never ending breakdowns, the BluePump has been designed to be the most increadilbly reliable handpump on the market.
 In fact, the BluePump therefore also need no spares all the time.
 Maintenance is limited to regular check on nuts and bolts.
-In addition to that, the Sustainability of the Support Structure (SSS) is also solid and organized in a different, more modern and private sector approach to create sustainable win / win relations.
+In addition to that, the Sustainability of the Support Structure (SSS) is also solid and organized in a different, modern and professional private sector approach to create sustainable win / win relations.

-The recommended O&M concept for the BluePump is a simple A-B-C, and as simple as the BluePump technology itself.
-It comprised therefor only the following elements:
+The recommended O&M concept for the BluePump is a simple A-B-C which stands for:

-A. the "Agent", or distributor (supported by FairWater and the world-wide distributor BOODE B.V.
+A. the "Agent", or country distributor (supported by FairWater and the world-wide distributor BOODE B.V.);

-B. the "Back-Up" of a regional operating company or structure (supported by the Agent)
+B. the "Back-Up" of a regional operating company or structure (supported by the Agent), close by the users;

 These 3 elements are in contact with each other and each plays a different role.

-A. The Agent has pumps and parts in stock and all expertise is available;
+A. The Agent has pumps and parts in stock and expertise available;

-B. The Back-Up has a repair capacity and assist the agent with installation and repairs;
+B. The (regional) Back-Up has a repair capacity and assist the agent with installation and repairs;

 C. The Caretaker supervises the use of the pump and is the eyes and ears for the Back-Up structure.

 The regular small maintenance of the BluePump can still done by a local caretaker, he/she is appointed by the community and may recieve (yes or no, depending on the community) a small salary to supervise the water fetching and to collect the contribution of the users.
 Acceptable family contributions for this supervision in present rural Africa is in the order of 0,5 to 1 US$ per family per month.

 In the old VLOM approach, communities were encouraged to regular contribute to create a sum that could be used in case of repairs.
-However, this often created many problems in the community, because normally the money was gone when needed for a repair.
-With this new A-B-C approach this accountability problem is avoided.
-Communities only pay for repairs when there is an actual break down.
+However, this often created many problems in the community, because normally the money was already gone when needed for a repair for "various" reasons.
+With this new A-B-C approach this additional accountability problem is also avoided.

 Sustainable water supply for the lowest price

-(this is an UNICEF sponsored BluePump, at a depth of 67m. deep, providing water for about 2.000 people on a daily basis)
+(this is an UNICEF sponsored BluePump, 24/7 pumping from 67m. deep, providing water for about 2.000 people)